dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/observation-parameters.md

 **Parameters**

-`taskName`: Specify a task name to remove from the observation list.
+`[in] taskName`: Specify a task name to remove from the observation list.

 ### isTaskObserved